milaniliev/rosewood/README.md

 #### model.attribute_names

 Set `attribute_names` to the list of properties of the model that make up its data.
+These are the properties that will be synched with the model's API, and `change` events will be emitted when any of them change.

 #### model.on('change', function({&lt;attribute&gt;: {new: ..., old: ...}, ...} ){ ... })